Aggressive Federal Attorneys Defending Clients Across the Nation

 Health Care Fraud

 Much of our practice is devoted to representing providers in health care fraud investigations.
-Many of our defense lawyers served as health care fraud prosecutors with the DOJ and the U.S. Attorney’s Office prior to entering private practice – and firm founder Dr. Nick Oberheiden has significant experience in the area of health care fraud defense.
+Many of our defense lawyers served as health care fraud prosecutors with the DOJ and the U.S. federal criminal defense attorney attorney’s Office prior to entering private practice and firm founder Dr. Nick Oberheiden has significant experience in the area of health care fraud defense.

 Health care fraud cases can involve multiple federal agencies and a wide range of federal statutes.
 Our experience includes representing clients against the Centers for Medicare and Medicaid Services (CMS), the Department of Health and Human Services (DHHS), Office of Inspector General (OIG), the Drug Enforcement Administration (DEA), the Federal Bureau of Investigation (FBI), the Medicare Fraud Strike Force, and other authorities in cases involving allegations under:

 - Other federal health care laws

 Health care fraud investigations can be both civil and criminal in nature.
 When we represent clients during the investigative process, whenever possible, we work to keep their cases civil in order to avoid the possibility of criminal sentencing.
 If it is too late for you to avoid criminal prosecution, our defense team will work strategically with the goal to obtain a favorable resolution prior to trial.

 Tax violations can also lead to civil or criminal prosecution.
 When fighting to avoid criminal punishment, the key is to challenge the government’s evidence of intent.
 While intentional tax fraud can support criminal charges, unintentional mistakes do not establish criminal culpability.
 Examples of tax violations that can lead to both civil and criminal investigations include:

 - Failing to report foreign assets or attempting to conceal assets